shsagir/play-area-sync/docs/app.md

 You can register your App to accept requests from any external domain you route to fortrabbit — see also [the domain article](/about-domains).
 To set up a domain routing, you add a new custom domain within your Apps domain settings in the Dashboard.

-##### Wildcards

-You probably want to route all requests for sub-domains to your fortrabbit App like so: `*.mydomain.com` — for instance when the users of your App create spaces within your domain name.
-That's possible, but for security reasons we'll need to verify your request.
-Also after you have a setup a wildcard for a domain, all other new requests for custom routings for this domain also need to be verified.

 #### Set a custom root path

 Per default the domains of the App will route to the `~/htdocs` [folder](directory-structure).
 In some cases, you need to set a different document root or want to route different domains to different folder.
 [Laravel](/install-laravel), for examples, requires you to use `~/htdocs/public` per default.